Position: Project Safe Space Clinician, Full-Time

 Interested applicants should submit their:

-- cover letter and resume/CV to email@example.com
+- cover letter, resume, and minimally 3 professional or academic references to email@example.com

 ***NOTE: Please reference the job title that you are applying for in the Subject line of the e-mail.